gavinlyonsrepo/cylon/README.md

 		* Find duplicate directories.
 		* option to view results file
 		* option to execute shell script with results
-	* Option to launch htop - interactive process viewer
+	* List all open files

 **3: System backup section**
 * System backup
 	* Optional destination path as defined in script or custom path
-	* Make copy of first 512 bytes MBR with dd
+	* Make copy of  MBR or GPT primary partition with dd
 	* Make a copy of etc dir
 	* Make a copy of home dir
 	* Make tarball of all except tmp dev proc sys run